mongodb/specifications/source/server-selection/server-selection.rst

 2. If the topology wire version is invalid, raise an error and log a `"Server selection failed" message`_.

-3. Find suitable servers by topology type and operation type
+3. Find suitable servers by topology type and operation type.
+In the case of sharded clusters, a list of de-prioritized servers may be provided;
+   these servers should be selected only if there are no other suitable servers.

 4. Filter the suitable servers by calling the optional, application-provided server selector.
-The selector may be provided with a list of de-prioritized servers;
-   these servers should be selected only if there are no other suitable servers.

 5. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and continue to the next step;